sodiboo/niri-flake/docs.md

 This is a type that behaves similarly to a submodule, except you can only set *one* of its suboptions.

-An example of this usage is in animations, where each action can have either an easing animation or a spring animation. \
+An example of this usage is in [`programs.niri.settings.animations.<name>`](#programsnirisettingsanimationsname), where each event can have either an easing animation or a spring animation. \
 You cannot set parameters for both, so `variant` is used here.